claus-codes/tutorials/README.md

 #### Task 2: Pluck a random value from an Array
-In the second task you combine functionality you have built so far.
+In this task you will combine functions written previously with random values.

 ##### Step 1
 > Create a new function called `pluckRandomValueFromArray()` that accepts one parameter: `array`